msalty/FortiBOM/README.md

 ## Overview

-FTNxT-BOMGen is a client-side web application that helps Sales Engineers build and export structured Bill of Materials quotes for Fortinet network security deployments.
-Select from 13+ supported products, configure hardware models, support tiers, and licenses, then combine everything into a single exportable project BOM — no backend server or external dependencies required.
+FTNxT-BOMGen is a client-side web application that helps Sales Engineers and Partner Engineers build and export structured Bill of Materials quotes for Fortinet network security deployments.
+Select from 15+ supported products, configure hardware models, support tiers, and licenses, then combine everything into a single exportable project BOM — no backend server or external dependencies required.
+Designed to be run offline as a PWA.
+Disclaimer: FortiBOM is not an officially sanctioned Fortinet product.
+Always validate output against the official Fortinet product ordering guides.
+All source and reference materials used in the creation of this product are public.

 ## Features